 AP technology and the aluminum smelting process

-Aluminum is produced by the electrolytic reduction of alumina through a process known as the Hall-Heroult process.
-In this process, an electric current breaks down the alumina, causing the aluminum and oxygen molecules to separate.
-This reaction takes place in large cells or "pots", through which an electrical current is passed.
-The bottom and sides of each pot act as the cathode or negative electrode and contain the molten bath, composed mostly of cryolite and aluminum fluoride, in which the alumina is dissolved.
+Aluminium is produced by the electrolytic reduction of alumina through a process known as the Hall-Heroult process.
+In this process, an electric current breaks down the alumina, causing the aluminium and oxygen molecules to separate.
+This reaction takes place in large cells or ‘pots’, through which an electrical current is passed.
+The bottom and sides of each pot act as the cathode or negative electrode and contain the molten bath, composed mostly of cryolite and aluminium fluoride, in which the alumina is dissolved.
 Carbon blocks suspended just above the cathode, serve as the anode or positive electrode.
-When the electrical current passes through the mixture, flowing from the anode to the cathode, the molten aluminum molecules settle to the bottom of the "pot" while the oxygen combines with the carbon of the anode.
+When the electrical current passes through the mixture, flowing from the anode to the cathode, the molten aluminium molecules settle to the bottom of the pot while the oxygen combines with the carbon of the anode.
 The carbon anode is continuously depleted by the reaction and must be replaced.
-The molten aluminum deposited at the bottom of the "pot" is removed regularly using a vacuum siphon.
+The molten aluminium deposited at the bottom of the pot is removed regularly using a vacuum siphon.
 It is then transferred to a holding furnace where it is alloyed, fluxed and degassed to remove trace impurities.
-From the holding furnace, the aluminum is cast in different shapes depending on end use and customer requirements.
+From the holding furnace, the aluminium is cast in different shapes depending on end-use and customer requirements.

-There are two different technologies of the Hall-Heroult process - Soderberg technology (originally used in Kitimat) that "creates and bakes" the anodes in place in each pot.
-In this process, the tops of the pots are uncovered and the sides, although normally closed, must be opened regularly for variety of process operations.
-The second, known as AP or pre-bake technology "creates and bakes" the anodes in a separate facility.
+There are two different technologies of the Hall-Heroult process - Söderberg technology (originally used in Kitimat) that ‘creates and bakes’ the anodes in place in each pot.
+In this process, the tops of the pots are uncovered and the sides, although normally closed, must be opened regularly for a variety of process operations.
+The second, known as Aluminium Pechiney (AP) or pre-bake technology creates and bakes the anodes in separate facilities.
 The pots are totally enclosed and most process operations occur without opening the pot enclosure.

-AP Technology was originally developed by Aluminium Pechiney (AP) and acquired by Alcan Inc. in 2004, and more recently by Rio Tinto Plc. for the modernization of Kitimat Works.
+AP Technology was originally developed by Aluminium Pechiney (AP) and acquired by Alcan Inc. in 2004, and more recently by Rio Tinto Plc. for the modernization of Kitimat Operations.

 Key benefits of AP Technology are: